All links go directly to official Avon, Connecticut government websites.

 Economy & Demographics

 Avon's economy is primarily residential, but the town also benefits from a variety of local businesses that contribute to its charm and character.
 Major employers in the area include those in the healthcare, education, and professional services sectors.
 The town's commitment to community engagement is reflected in its seasonal farmers' markets and cultural events, which showcase the local workforce and entrepreneurial spirit.
-Avon's economic landscape is shaped by its well-planned neighborhoods, strong focus on education, and the involvement of its 18,932 residents.
+Avon's economy is shaped by its well-planned neighborhoods, strong focus on education, and the involvement of its 18,932 residents.

 Elections & Voter Records